ordbase/generative-orc-721/README.md

 NOTE:  Yes, support for more formats upcoming - next stop - vector graphics (in .SVG).

-Let's use the d.i.y (ordinal) punks as an example.
+Let's use the d.i.y (left-looking) phunks as an example.